Idris of Libya: Overthrow and exile

-On 1 September 1969, while King Idris was in Turkey for medical treatment, he was deposed in a coup d'état by a group of Libyan Army officers under the leadership of Muammar Gaddafi.
+On 1 September 1969, while King Idris was in Turkey for medical treatment, he was deposed in the 1969 Libyan revolution led by army officers under Muammar Gaddafi.
 The monarchy was abolished and a republic proclaimed.
 The coup pre-empted King Idris's intended abdication and the succession of his heir the following day.
 From Turkey, he and the Queen traveled to Kamena Vourla, Greece, by ship and went into exile in Egypt.
 After the 1969 coup, King Idris was put on trial in absentia in the Libyan People's Court and sentenced to death in November 1971.

-Muammar Gaddafi's regime portrayed King Idris's administration as having been weak, inept, corrupt, anachronistic, and lacking in nationalist credentials, a presentation of it that would come to be widely adopted.
+Muammar Gaddafi's regime portrayed King Idris's administration as having been weak, inept, corrupt, anachronistic, and lacking in nationalist credentials, a view that would come to be widely adopted.

 In 1983, at the age of 93, King Idris died in a hospital in the district of Dokki in Cairo.
 He was buried at Al-Baqi' Cemetery, Medina, Saudi Arabia.